CeereMugambi/system-engineering_devops/0x00-shell_basics/README.md

-Script that prints the absolute path
+Script to list contents of your directory